Profit Shifting and International Tax Reforms: Data

 \subsection{Multinational Production Sales}

-Multinational production sales (MP sales) correspond to the sales made in the production country $l$ by firms headquartered in country $i$ and reported in $l$ (country $l$ may identical to country $i$).
-It corresponds to $X_{ill}$.
-We build a $40 \times 40$ matrix of MP sales that are averaged over the period between 2010 and 2014.
-We follow recent methodologies and sources used to create similar databases (\citealp{ramondo2015multinational, alviarez2019multinational}).
+Multinational production (MP) sales corresponds to the sales made in the production country $l$ by firms headquartered in the country $i$ and reported in $l$ (country $l$ may be identical to country $i$).
+It corresponds to $X_{ill}$ in model's notations.
+We build a $40 \times 40$ matrix of MP sales that covers the period 2015-2017.
+We use the Multinational Revenue, Employment, and Investment Database (MREID) developed by \citet{Ahmad2023}.
+This database provides bilateral sector-level data on multinational sales, employment, and investment.
+The dataset is compiled by aggregating firm-level data from Orbis and does not rely on imputed data from gravity estimation, unlike other similar databases such as the OECD's Analytical AMNE database (\citealp{AMNE_Cadestin_2018}), which are more suited for estimation purposes.
+We then compute intra-national MP sales.
+It corresponds to the domestic sales made by domestic firms: $X_{lll}$.
+They are obtained by summing the exports of country $l$ and its intra-national trade ($\sum_{i,n} X_{iln}$) and subtracting the MP sales made in $l$ by other countries $i$, with $i\neq l$ ($\sum_{i,i\neq l} X_{ill}$).

-Our dataset is constructed using various sources of Foreign Affiliate Trade Statistics (FATS) including Eurostat FATS (inward and outward), OECD AMNE (inward and outward) statistics and the BEA USDIA statistics on majority-owned U.S. foreign affiliates as well as information on Merger and Acquisition (M\&A) using the Thomson Reuters dataset.
-The FATS datasets provide information at the country level on the affiliates sales of multinational firms by nationality of the ultimate controlling owner.
-We use \textit{Turnover} as the variable to construct our MP sales matrix.

-These different datasets may overlap.
-When the information on bilateral multinational production is available in different datasets, we choose the highest value.
-When all MP sales are recorded as zero or missing, we rely on the number of M\&A during the period 2001-2014 to differentiate between true zeros and missing values.
-We follow \citet{ramondo2015multinational} by assigning value of zero to the cell when we observe zero or missing MP sales and zero M\&A transactions.
-We impute the observations when we observe a strictly positive number of M\&A and no MP data.
-As in \citet{ramondo2015multinational}, our main extrapolation is based on the conditional correlation between MP sales and mergers and acquisitions.
-As argued by \citet{ramondo2015multinational} there is a "tight correlation between the number of cross-M\&A deals and [...] affiliate sales" (Data documentation of \citealp{ramondo2015multinational}, p.4).
-Following their strategy, we run the following regression:

-We estimate $\beta = 0.508$ (standard error of 0.0710, $R^2=0.75$).
-Out of 1560, 178 values are extrapolated using this procedure and 148 are true zeros.
-We follow the same procedure to interpolate the missing values for the number of employees in country $l$ by firms headquartered in country $i$.